 Littering and dog fouling

-Anyone caught dropping litter, including cigarette butts, chewing gum, or not picking up after their dog in the district will face a fine under a litter enforcement scheme being trialed from November 2017.
+Anyone caught dropping litter, including cigarette butts, chewing gum, or not picking up after their dog in the district will face a fine under a litter enforcement scheme being trialled from November 2017.
 This is in response to local residents and businesses stating that street cleanliness is important within the Chichester District.